-- Class I, which will initially consist of Katherine Wood and Jeffrey Crisan, whose terms will expire at our annual meeting of stockholders to be held in 2022; - Class II, which will initially consist of Darren Black, Eric Shuey and Robert Bessler, whose terms will expire at our annual meeting of stockholders to be held in 2023; and - Class III, which will initially consist of Michael Lester, Jeffrey Rhodes and William Miller, whose terms will expire at our annual meeting of stockholders to be held in 2024.
+- Class I, which will initially consist of , whose terms will expire at our annual meeting of stockholders to be held in 2022; - Class II, which will initially consist of , whose terms will expire at our annual meeting of stockholders to be held in 2023; and - Class III, which will initially consist of , whose terms will expire at our annual meeting of stockholders to be held in 2024.

 Upon the expiration of the initial term of office for each class of directors, each director in such class shall be elected for a term of three years and serve until a successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-Subject to the Principal Stockholders rights described below, any additional directorships resulting from an increase in the number of directors or a vacancy may be filled by the directors then in office.
+Subject to the Sponsors' rights described below, any additional directorships resulting from an increase in the number of directors or a vacancy may be filled by the directors then in office.

-In connection with this offering, we will enter into a stockholders' agreement with investment entities controlled by the Principal Stockholders that will provide the Principal Stockholders with nomination rights with respect to our Board of Directors.
-Under the agreement, we and the Principal Stockholders are required to take all necessary action to cause the Board of Directors to include individuals designated by the Principal Stockholders in the slate of nominees recommended by the Board of Directors for election by our stockholders, as follows:
+In connection with this offering, we will enter into a stockholders' agreement with investment entities controlled by the Sponsors that will provide the Sponsors with nomination rights with respect to our Board of Directors.
+Under the agreement, we and the Sponsors are required to take all necessary action to cause the Board of Directors to include individuals designated by the Sponsors in the slate of nominees recommended by the Board of Directors for election by our stockholders.